kate-bagenzo/strawberry-starter/src/posts/installation.md

         - It won't count as a "post" though, so it won't appear in "Latest posts" or RSS.
         - Luckily, you can add a blog post to the navbar by adding `tags: navbar` to its front matter.

+## Favicon and Opengraph
+There are two last things you want to customize:
+- The favicon, which appears in the browser tab and bookmarks.
+    - Found at `src/favicon.ico`
+- The Opengraph preview, which appears when you link to your blog on some sites, like social media.
+    - Found at `src/social.png`

+Both of these are images you can edit in any graphics editor.
+Don't change their filenames or formats!

 ## Building and uploading your blog
 To get your blog ready for uploading somewhere, go to the command line and type `npm run build`.
 A folder called `_site` will appear.
 That folder is your completed blog, and is ready to be uploaded to whatever hosting provider you choose!